 Mary K Gowdy

 Hello, I'm Mary Katherine Gowdy and I'm a fantasy author and a poet.
-My debut novel The One-Sided Coin and poetry collection Where Have We Come From, Where Are We Going? are available on Amazon.
+My books include the first two in The One and the Other Series--The One-Sided Coin and The Damned Ones--the poetry chapbook Sensuality., and poetry collection Where Have We Come From, Where Are We Going.

 All my thoughts and experiences are threads in my life’s tapestry, and to pull one is to touch all the others.
 Through both my poetry and fantasy novels, I aim to weave that tapestry together for others to understand.

 Volume One of The One and the Other Series

 "Crazy was a blessing if it meant that the darkness inhabiting her wasn't real."

 When Monoria’s institutionalized for burning her house down--with her family in it--she hopes this means that the voice in her mind isn’t real.
 But a scientist informs her that she’s infected with a parasite, an abomination originating from the mystic world.
 As part of the Secularists, an organization intent on eradicating anything mystical, the scientist promises to kill the parasite.

 Monoria allows him to run tests, but as his methods turn questionable, she realizes that he might not have her best interests at heart nor be telling her the whole truth.
 The parasite is dangerous, but it also might be her only ally.
 It warns her than the Secularists will do anything to achieve their goal, even harming anyone who gets in their way.
 As the scientist nears a cure, she must decide who to trust—the scientist determined to destroy mysticism or the parasite that threatens to consume her soul.